imodpasteur/ZOLA-3D/README.md

 ## Requirements

 To enable fast processing on GPU, Nvidia CUDA must be installed and included in the path.
-CUDA 8 is  compatible with our tools.
+We recommand the use of CUDA 10.0 that is compatible with our tools.
+If you encounter problems with GPU installation or if you need to make ZOLA compatible with your cuda version, please, send us an email (benoit.lelandais@pasteur.fr).

 Check your version by executing `nvcc --version` in the terminal.

 Follow instructions on https://developer.nvidia.com/cuda-toolkit to install CUDA